Skip to content

 Scenario E Hardware Wallet PIN Locked

-If you also set a BIP-39 passphrase on the original device, you must enter that too during restoration.
+If you also set a BIP-39 passphrase on the original device, enter that too during restoration.
 Without it, the restored wallet will show a different (empty) balance, because the passphrase derives a different address set.

 PIN-lock recovery is the zero-tool scenario.
 The seed phrase is sufficient.
 The only complication is if the seed backup itself was lost (see Scenario B).